sparkison/m3u-editor/docs/docker-compose.external-services.md

 - `postgres-data` - PostgreSQL database
 - `redis-data` - Redis cache
+- `app-public` - Shared volume between m3u-editor and nginx for static files (CSS, JS, images, fonts)
 - `./data` - M3U Editor configuration (bind mount)

+**Note**: The `app-public` volume is automatically populated by the m3u-editor container at startup.
+This contains the compiled frontend assets (from the build process) and is shared with nginx for efficient static file serving.
+This design allows the setup to work in production without requiring local source files.

 ### Backup Volumes